 A one-cup serving of traditional hummus contains a total of 409 calories including[*]:

 - 35 grams of total carbs (20 grams of net carbs)

 It’s important to point out that not all hummus is created equal.
 The amounts quoted above are based on classic, commercial hummus.

 Hummus that contains unprocessed, all-natural ingredients is rich in micronutrients too.

 - Vitamin B6

 On the other hand, hummus filled with processed ingredients can be quite damaging to your health.

-Most packaged hummus you see in stores today are made with vegetable oils, processed beans and artificial ingredients that are terrible for your health and poorly tolerated by people with gut issues.
+Most packaged hummus you see in stores today is made with vegetable oils, processed beans, and artificial ingredients that are terrible for your health and poorly tolerated by people with gut issues.

-One of the worst ingredients in processed hummus vegetable oil.
+One of the worst ingredients in processed hummus is vegetable oil.

 - Increasing your risk for heart disease